Yasien99/Bounding-box-for-Brain-Cancer-MRI-Scans/Proposal.md

 **8) Project Schedule**

-Break the timeline into periods of up to 7 days

 **8.1) Community Bonding Period(May 17 - June 6)**

 -  Get to know the mentor, review the project details and scope, and clarify any doubts or questions.